atomjump/loop-server-fast/README.md

 # Server Setup

 Follow the instructions to set up the Loop Server as a PHP script.
+Then:

 ```
 sudo npm install pm2@latest -g